DFHack/dfhack/docs/Plugins.rst

 When automelt is enabled for a stockpile, any meltable items placed in it will be designated to be melted.
 When autotrade is enabled for a stockpile, any items placed in it will be designated to be taken to the Trade Depot whenever merchants are on the map.
-When autotrade is enabled for a stockpile, any items placed in this stockpile will automatically be designated to be dumped.
+When autodump is enabled for a stockpile, any items placed in this stockpile will automatically be designated to be dumped.

 .. _plugins/rename: